smithylee81/All_Things_Volleyball/README.md

 ## **UX (User Experience)**

 ### **User Stories**
+- As a family member/user visiting the site for the first time:
+  - I want to be able to see social media links so that I can keep in contact with the site owner through Facebook, LinkedIn, GitHub and Discord (for the IT geeks of the family).
+  - I want to click navigation links to be taken to the correct section and back to the home page for a good user experience.
+  - I want the page to be simple in its layout so that I can navigate it easily.
+  - I want to easily understand the main purpose of the site and navigate with ease to read other family members recipes, create my own recipe cards and update and/or delete where necessary.

+- As a user returning to the site:
+  - I want to be able to access the site easily on my chosen device
+  - I want to easily be able to navigate to different parts of the site
+  - I want to be able to create more recipes or read any new recipes that have been added.

+### **User Stories**

 story id | As a | I want to be able to | So that I can